First Year Transition Program

 MS Teams will be the platform used for this online event.
 Using a latop, tablet, or smart phone anyone can access a free online version of MS Teams.
 This platform will allow you to watch the session online, and participate in the Q&A using voice or chat messaging, if you have questions or comments.
 Registrants will receive a meeting invitation via email closer to the date of event, which will contain a link to connect to the meeting at 6:00pm on August 18th.

 - In order to attend the program, students must be registered with AccessAbility Services.
-Contact us to book an appointment to register.
+To register, please complete the Online Intake Form and/or visit our Registration Information page

 - In order for parents/caregivers to attend and access the parent/caregiver sessions, their student must be registered with AccessAbility Services and the AccessAbility Summer Start-Up Program.